dusk-network/dusk-zerocaf/README.md

-# Corretto
+# Coretto: our cryptographic protocol for set inclusion using elliptic curve operations

-**This repository contains the implementation of the `Doppio Curve` inclusion over the `Ristretto Scalar field`.
-A pure Rust implementation designed by the Dusk-Team.**
+**This repository contains the implementation of the `Doppio Curve` over the `Ristretto Scalar field`.
+This is a pure Rust implementation designed by the Dusk-Team.**

 **WIP**